codacy/docs/docs/repositories-configure/configuring-code-patterns.md

 ---
-description: Configure the tool patterns that Codacy uses to analyze your repositories to create a coding standard adapted to your scenario.
+description: Configure the tools and code patterns that Codacy uses to analyze your repositories to create a coding standard adapted to your scenario.
 ---

-# Code patterns
+# Configuring code patterns

-By default, Codacy uses a subset of the patterns that exist for each tool to analyze your repositories.
-These default patterns result from community feedback or existing coding standards.
+By default, Codacy uses a subset of the code patterns that exist for each tool to analyze your repositories.
+These default code patterns result from community feedback or existing coding standards.

-However, you can create a coding standard adapted to your scenario by configuring the tool patterns that Codacy uses to analyze each repository:
+However, you can create a coding standard adapted to your scenario by configuring the tools and code patterns that Codacy uses to analyze each repository:

 1. Open your repository **Code patterns** page and select the tool to configure:

     ![Configuring code patterns](images/code-patterns-configure.png)

-1. Enable or disable the patterns using the checkbox for each pattern.
+1. Enable or disable the code patterns using the checkbox for each pattern.

     To see an explanation of the issues that a pattern detects and how to fix them, click **Show details**.
 Some patterns also allow you to configure the rules for detecting issues: